TIBCOSoftware/snappydata/docs/security/security.md

 ### Using Snappy Jobs

-When using SnappyJobs, run the following command can be submitted to the job server to connect:
+When using SnappyJobs, the following command can be submitted to the job server to connect:

 **Parameter**:

-* `--passfile (Username and password) -<username>:<password>`: Enter the username and password of the user
+* `--passfile /location_of_pass_file/`: Enter the location of the passfile which contains the user authentication credentials in the following format:`-u username:password`.</br> Ensure that this passfile is located at a secure location.

 **Example**: